Hong Kong principals appeal to city leader John Lee to plug education brain drain as teachers desert classrooms

-“English teachers are in great demand, and schools also find it hard to hire music, physical education and art teachers,” he said.
+“English teachers are in great demand.
+Maybe English teachers may think they are still competitive if they emigrate, and schools also find it hard to hire music, physical education and art teachers,” he said.

-Tang suggested schools could still hire some untrained educators to meet short-term demands and let serving teachers gain relevant diplomas through part-time study.
+Tang suggested schools could still hire some untrained educators to meet short-term demand and let serving teachers gain the relevant diplomas through part-time study.

-But the lawmaker said he had reservations about an increase in intake to professional training programmes because the student population was in decline.
+But the lawmaker said he had reservations about an increase in intakes to professional training programmes because the pupil population was in decline.

-A spokeswoman for the Education Bureau said it had been monitoring hiring and turnover in schools to ensure they were running smoothly and the quality of studies was not affected.
+A spokeswoman for the Education Bureau said it had monitored hiring and turnover in schools to ensure they were run smoothly and the quality of studies was not affected.

-She added that officials would consider the views on education gathered during a policy address consultation period.
+She added officials would consider the views on education gathered during a policy address consultation period.